The last words: What each side said in closing arguments for Trump's New York trial

 The defense gave closing arguments first, focusing on Michael Cohen

-As is New York law, Trump’s defense gave the first set of closing arguments, which lasted over 2 hours.
+As is New York law, Trump’s defense gave the first set of closing arguments, which lasted over two hours.
 Blanche focused on the credibility issues surrounding Cohen.

 Here are four highlights from his summary of their defense: